The Lyceum, Liverpool: Exterior

-Thomas Harrison's original plan was for the building to face Church Street with a flight of steps leading up to the entrance but this plan was altered to meet 'local circumstances'.
+Harrison's original plan was for the building to face Church Street with a flight of steps leading up to the entrance but this plan was altered to meet 'local circumstances'.
 The exterior is neoclassical in style and built with ashlar stone topped with a slate pitched roof that is part mansard.
-Its plan consists of a rectangle with a recessed portico held up by six ionic columns which face Bold street.
-The building's main entrance consists of 4 six-panel doors with architraves, cornices and consoles frames.
+Its plan consists of a rectangle with a recessed portico held up by six ionic columns which face Bold Street.
+The building's main entrance consists of four six-panel doors with architraves, cornices and consoles frames.
 On each side of the portico are three slightly recessed windows divided by Doric columns.